Hotplug Memory Redux

 Proceedings of the Ottawa Linux Symposium

 Schopp, Joel; Hansen, Dave; Kravetz, Mike; Takahashi, Hirokazu; Iwamoto, Toshihiro; Goto, Yasunori; Kamezawa, Hiroyuki; Tolentino, Matt; and Picco, Bob, "Hotplug Memory Redux" (2005).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 36.